From posting to belonging — and users loved it.

 Here's a comparison of the user flow before and after the redesign.
 We moved away from a feed-based posting model and toward a club-based messaging system—simplifying the steps, clarifying the entry point, and encouraging real engagement.

-With a clearer structure in place, we moved into refining the UI — making sure every screen supported this new, conversation-first experience while keeping navigation intuitive and discovery effortless.
+With a clearer structure in place, I moved into refining the UI — making sure every screen supported this new, conversation-first experience while keeping navigation intuitive and discovery effortless.

 Validation & Impact